LeDeathAmongst/StarCogs/docs/TransferChannel.md

 **Usage:** `<@1275521742961508432>transferchannel bot`

+### transferchannel user

+**Description:** Transfer a part of the messages from a channel to another channel.
+This might take a long time.

+Specify the user/member (id, name or mention).
+Remember that transfering other users' messages does not respect the TOS.

+**Usage:** `<@1275521742961508432>transferchannel user`

 ### transferchannel before

 **Description:** Transfer a part of the messages from a channel to another channel.
 This might take a long time.